ali-tm-amin/j_cicd/README.md

 # How to create a Jenkins CI/CD pipeline

+## Install Java on to ec2 insta server

+Ubuntu 18.04 includes Open JDK 11, which is an open-source variant of the JRE and JDK.
+To install this version, first update the package index:
+- sudo apt update
+check if Java is already installed:
+`java --version`
+- If Java is not currently installed
+`sudo apt install default-jre`
+- To verify `java --version`
+- install jdk
+`sudo apt install default-jdk`
+- To verify
+`javac -version`
 ## Install Jenkins on Ubuntu 18.04
   ### Step 1 - Installing Jenkins
   - First, add the repository key to the system: